-The Representative Accountability Database (RAD) launched on Tuesday, June 25.
-Beginning June 25, the RAD Adoption Period opened, allowing representatives who perform Lifeline enrollments and other related transactions to register for their representative ID.
+The Representative Accountability Database (RAD) launched in June of 2019.
+On Thursday, March 26, 2020, the use of RAD becomes mandatory.
 USAC asks that service providers inform their representatives of this requirement.

 RAD Adoption Period Milestones

 The use of RAD becomes mandatory.
 This means that at this time:

 - NLAD and National Verifier transactions will require a Representative ID and may receive an error.